kteender/kteender.github.io/about.md

 I have experience working with variety of DCCs including Maya, Motionbuilder, the Adobe Suite, and Blender.
 I have worked as an artist and developer in virtual production and game engine workflows, using both out-of-the box functionality and properietary extensions.
 I can code in Python, HTML, and CSS.
 I am comfortable working with git.
 I have traditional art training and comedy writing experience.

-I specialize in the following techical areas:
+I specialize in the following technical areas:
 - keyframe and motion capture character animation
 - digital avatar creation
 - animation tool development